Treating Chiari Malformation

 Components of a Chiari Decompression can include some or all of the following surgical techniques:

 This is the "standard" surgery, but research is always trying to find new and less invasive measures to improve the surgery.

 An incision is made at the back of the back near the base of the skull.
 This is opened and muscle is moved to expose the base of the skull and first couple of vertebrae.
 A small bit of bone around the foramen magnum (hole at the base of the skull) using a high-speed drill.
 This creates a larger hole for the herniated tonsils to sit without being compressed and allow CSF fluid to move freely.

 Sometimes the cerebellar tonsils extend further down into the spinal canal. if this is the case the back part of the vertebrae called the lamina/posterior arch is removed.
-This is usually reserved only for the first vertebrae (C1), but in more extreme cases C2 and very rarely C3 are also done.
+This is usually reserved only for the first vertebrae (C1), multi-level laminectomies are generally avoided and suggested against in 2021 consensus.

 Your brain and cord are surrounded by a membrane called the Dura mater (like a bag around the brain).
 Some surgeries will include a surgical procedure where this dura is split and a patch is put on to create more space (a larger bag).
 There are a few different types of patches used and different doctors can prefer different ones.
 Some dura patches are created by your own tissue (autologous) or synthetic/from a donor (analogous).

 Autologous dura grafts are the most common and are now usually takes from the peri-cranium and are harvested from the tissue around the area of your scar.
 Other are include fascia lata, which is taken from the tendon in your thigh, which creates a second scar.

 Synthetic patches are the second most commonly used and are made to match the dura.
 Older versions of dura patches used to include cadaver or bovine tissue.
 These are rarely used nowadays thanks to improved surgical techniques and artificial choices.